-OK.
-As you may have realized, in the VM interface we use just one queue, which means the "multiple queue" feature on the VM interface is not enabled.
+Okay, as you may have realized, in the VM interface we use just one queue, which means the multiple queue feature on the VM interface is not enabled.
 Therefore the VM tap interface has only one queue connecting to its peering vRouter interface.
-Correspondingly, only one queue in vRouter interface is needed and only one lcore is required to serve the packet forwarding in the vif interface.
+Correspondingly, only one queue in the vRouter interface is needed and only one lcore is required to serve the packet forwarding in the vif interface.

-First, Let’s look at the bond0 and vhost0 interfaces. bond0 are the physical interfaces, and it will always has multiple queues enabled, that is why it has two queues, and both lcores serve it.
-The vhost0 interface is a control plane linux interface.
+First, let’s look at the bond0 and vhost0 interfaces.
+The bond0 are the physical interfaces, and it will always have multiple queues enabled, that is why it has two queues, and both lcores serve it.
+The vhost0 interface is a control plane Linux interface.
 As the time of writing of this book, the implementation is to hard-code vhost0 with one queue only.
 The first forwarding thread lcore#10 got it.
-This is not the focus in this section but worth to know to understand the whole output.
+This is not the focus in this section but it’s good to know to understand the whole output.

-Finally, Let’s look at the last line - the VM tap interface.
-From the output, we see it is the second forwarding lcore (lcore#11) being assigned to this VM interface.
-You probably wonder is it just randomly chosen out of the 2 lcores or some algorithms are used?
+Finally, let’s look at the last line, the VM tap interface.
+From the output, you can see it is the second forwarding lcore (lcore#11) being assigned to this VM interface.
+You probably wonder is it just randomly chosen out of the two lcores or is some algorithm used?
 It is not like that.
-Currently the allocation basically follows a simple method.
-The least used lcore, in term of number of interface queues it is serving, will be assigned to serve the next interface queue.
-Based on what we just explained, lcore#10 took two interfaces (bond0.101 and vhost0) while lcore#11 took just one (bond0.101), so it is `lcore#11’s turn to take the next interface and queue.
+Currently the allocation basically follows a simple method: the least used lcore, in term of number of interface queues it is serving, will be assigned to serve the next interface queue.
+Based on what we just explained, lcore#10 took two interfaces (bond0.101 and vhost0) while lcore#11 took just one (bond0.101), so it’s lcore#11’s turn to take the next interface and queue.

-vNIC queues are assigned to logical cores in the following algorithm: The forwarding core that is currently polling the least number of queues is selected, with a tie won by the core with the lowest number (the first forwarding core lcore#10).
+The vNIC queues are assigned to logical cores in the following algorithm: the forwarding core that is currently polling the least number of queues is selected, with a tie won by the core with the lowest number (the first forwarding core lcore#10).

-We’ll see more examples in later sections, in there we’ll test out the "tie breaker" and other things.
-We can convert the above mapping into a table like this:
+You’ll see more examples in later sections, when we’ll test out the tie breaker and other things.
+For now this mapping looks like thius matrix: